iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 .. code-block:: python

-  test_names = ['cyclic', 'sinusoid', 'constant', 'linearSweep', 'chronoamp', 'multiStep']
+  test_names = ['cyclic', 'sinusoid', 'constant', 'squareWave', 'linearSweep', 'chronoamp', 'multiStep']

 Each string in the list is name of a voltammetric test which can be run by the firmware on the Rodeostat.